slinares03/sdai-ic-d5-2-flexbox-basics/README.md

 ## Together - Building a Responsive Navigation Menu and Footer 🤝

 **Description:**
-In this collaborative activity, students will work with the instructor to build a responsive navigation menu and footer using flexbox.
+In this collaborative exercise, students will work with the instructor to build a responsive navigation menu and footer using flexbox.
+Images have been modified with image editing software to be appropriately sized for this website and display better at multiple sizes.

 ### ToDo list ✅